 The Accessibility Foundation

-The Accessibility Foundation is market leader in accessibility in the Netherlands.
-In Europe, we are an important provider of expertise in the accessibility domain and active in many European and local projects.
+The Accessibility Foundation is market leader in digital accessibility in the Netherlands.
+In Europe, we are an important provider of expertise in the digital accessibility domain and active in many European and local projects.
 We research, test and develop accessibility solutions.
-We provide support, recommendations and inspection of websites for businesses, (local) governments and other organizations.
+We provide support, recommendations and audit services for websites and apps.
 Through our work in W3C and the EU we are actively setting the standards that shape accessibility.
 We cooperate with (inter)national stakeholders and leading European partners.
 As lead coordinator of the EU eAccessplus network we participate in relevant working groups at national and international level.

 The mission of the Accessibility Foundation is to improve the accessibility of internet and other digital media for all people, including the elderly and people with disabilities.
 The Foundation was established in 2001 and has about 20 people working in their office in Utrecht.

 Accessibility has an independent board but is closely related to its founding father: the Bartiméus Institute for the blind in the Netherlands (2500 employees at 17 locations and more than five schools).
 Where Bartiméus has a focus on the blind and partially sighted people, we focus on technology for all people with disabilities and elderly.

 Accessibility evaluates the accessibility and quality of more than 250 websites of larger Dutch companies and governments.
 We are proud to have a long list of large organizations that utilize our knowlegde of accessibility.
 Among those are ING, ABN Amro, SNS and other banks, organizations like KLM, Dutch Tax Services (including software research), ministries and major cities, The Dutch Royal Family website, Dutch Railways (NS) and other major public transport companies, and many educational institutes.

 Since 2004 we anually evaluate a selection of Dutch government websites on accessibility, in cooperation with disability organisations.
 In 2011 the Dutch Ministry of the Interior and Kingdom Relations asked us to investigate the accessibility of all 418 Municipalities: the Accessibility Monitor 2011 (in dutch).

 Development of webstandards and regulations